KareemGhedan/MSD-AutoRef-2023/README.md

 <!-- Folder Contents -->
 ## Contents of the Folders

 The documents are housed in two distinct folders.
-Within the "Code Base" folder, you'll find the executed code alongside supplementary materials.
+Within the "Code Base" folder, you will find the executed code alongside supplementary materials.
 Meanwhile, the "Reports" folder encompasses all project-related reports and activities, excluding the code itself.

-Also conatcings a small description about what each folder has.........

 <!-- Reference -->
 ## Reference